Local App Access and URL redirection

 - Before you enable the Local App Access template using the Group Policy editor, add the

 receiver.admx/admltemplate files to the local GPO.
-For more information, see Configuring the Group Policy Object administrative template.
+For more information, see Get started and search for Group Policy Object administrative template.

 - Citrix Workspace app for Windows template files are available in the local GPO in Administrative Templates > Citrix Components > Citrix Workspace folder only when you add the